 Get a free scanner to see if your MAC is infected.
 Use SpyHunter to remove malware in less than 15 minutes.

 Enjoy a free 7-day trial using your credit card.
 Cancel at least two days before the trial ends to avoid any charges.
 Subscription fees vary by region and will renew automatically unless you cancel in time.
 You'll receive a reminder before your next billing, and there's a 30-day money-back guarantee.
 Read the full terms and discover the free removal service.
 Read more...

 Get a free scanner to see if your PC is infected.

 How to Remove push notifications from Windows.

-Step 3: Clean any registries, created by push notifications on your computer.
+Step 4: Clean Any registries, Created by push notifications on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by push notifications there.
 This can happen by following the steps underneath: